 7Patas hostel was where we were based during our time in Sucre but having a job (albeit volunteering) again was a strange feeling.
 Even though we volunteered on the farm in Coyhaique this felt different as it was a business we were working for.
 That being said it was a family owned business, the parents and 3 of their children all contributed to the day to day running of the place.
 They were such a lovely family and they made us, the other volunteers and the guests feel truly at home.

 The hostel itself is one of those aforementioned colonial buildings with a really great atrium and patio area inside that is in stark contrast to the blank facade that you see from the street.
 Our duties as volunteers primarily involved checking people in and out, and helping out with laundry.
 Between the two of us we worked the morning shift and the night shift and we rotated each week or so.
 The work was straightforward and it was nice to meet all of the other guests of the hostel.
-7Patas is pretty popular and for the majority of the time we were there the hostel was close to being full, which meant for a sociable atmosphere and plenty of stories to hear from all of the different travellers.
+7Patas is pretty popular (as it’s possibly the cheapest place to stay in Sucre) and for the majority of the time we were there the hostel was close to being full, which meant for a sociable atmosphere and plenty of stories to hear from all of the different travellers.

-The hostel also had many long-term guests, others that were studying Spanish for a few weeks etc. Between us we had a decent knowledge of Sucre; where to eat, what to see, and any interesting things going on.
+The hostel also had many long-term guests, others that were studying Spanish for a few weeks, like us.
+Between us we had a decent knowledge of Sucre; where to eat, what to see, and any interesting things going on.
 During our time there we watched a fair bit of the World Cup (despite knowing nothing about it before talking to others staying at the hostel), we went to a concert in the Casa de la Libertad, one of Sucre’s most important buildings and got the chance to explore the annual ‘Alacitas’ fair.
 The fair was a lot of fun, along with the normal fairground rides and street food there were hundreds of stalls selling miniature items, everything from tiny books and animals right through to tiny ovens and household goods.
 The tradition of the miniature items comes from the indigenous people who would buy tiny crops and animals and offer them to the Andean god, Ekeko, in the hope he would deliver them more of the real thing in the coming year (better harvests, more livestock etc).
 Nowadays it has morphed into a somewhat more capitalist thing and you can buy miniature TVs, PlayStations and even just tiny money.
+What are your wishes and hopes for next year?
+Chances are you can find it on one of the many stalls here.

 Going back to school was also pretty interesting as it had been many years since either of us had studied anything in a classroom.
 Sucre has reputation as a good place to study Spanish, primarily because it’s cheap but also the Bolivian teachers tend to speak a more traditional version of Spanish with less of an accent than in some other Latin American countries (I’m looking at you, Chile).
 We visited several Spanish schools to see what kind of courses were available and whether they could be done around our working hours at the hostel.
 We went with Open Spanish School in the end as the people we met there were really friendly and enthusiastic.